Careers inside the community

 High integrity and can work under pressure

-Critical thinker with high resiliance
+Critical thinker with high resilience

 Dependable, honest and a team player